 [s]omeone wanting to make a left turn is not relieved of responsibility because another motorist signals that the coast is clear.
 Bright’s obligation, as he moved left across the path of other vehicles, was to keep a lookout for such traffic, and not depend upon the act of another.

 Id. at 402.
 So in our scenario above, let’s say Driver A gets sued by the guy in the other lane (“Driver C”) who t-boned him.
 Driver A will clearly be held liable because Driver C had the right-of-way.
 However, let’s say that Driver B was also injured in the accident and he decides to sue to Driver A too.
 Driver A may have a valid contributory negligence defense against any claims brought Driver B.

 Drivers Who Signal Can be Sued for Negligence

-Drivers do not have any affirmative duty to signal to others that it’s safe to proceed.
-However, if a driver voluntarily gives a signal they can be held liable if someone relies on the signal and gets in an accident.
-This rule is based on the “voluntary undertaking” doctrine which is well-established in tort law.
-The idea is that when someone voluntarily decides to act they assume a duty to act carefully.
+Drivers do not have an affirmative duty to signal to others that it’s safe to proceed.
+However, if a driver voluntarily gives a signal, they can be held liable if someone relies on the signal and gets in an accident.
+This rule is based on the “voluntary undertaking” doctrine, which is well-established in tort law.
+When someone voluntarily decides to act, they assume a duty to act carefully.
 The Maryland appellate courts have specifically held that drivers who give “go ahead” signals can be sued under a voluntary undertaking theory.
 The case establishing this point of law in Maryland is Kemp v.
 Armstrong, 40 Md.App.
 542 (1978), cert. denied, 284 Md.
 741 (1979).